 After almost seven years at the company, I decided to leave Core HR in 2014.
 It was always my ambition to start my own business, and I felt that I needed to expand my experience somewhat before I'd be ready to do so.
 I joined Vearsa, an eBook distribution and analytics provider, as their Chief Technology Officer in April 2014.
 I loved my time at Vearsa, spending my days bouncing between planning the product roadmap, expanding our team and managing a large infrastructure migration from a managed solutions provider to Amazon Web Services (AWS).
 Although Vearsa's head office is in Cork, most of our customers were based in New York - and I loved visiting our office there, meeting with customers and sales prospects and attending conferences like Digital Book World.

 In August 2015, I left Vearsa to start Subwoofr, a music startup.
 I worked full-time on Subwoofr for a year, doing everything from launching the product, selling to dozens of customers, raising angel investment and hiring a team of five people.
 After a year, it became clear that Subwoofr was not going to be the huge venture-backed startup opportunity I thought it was at the start.
-So I scaled it back to just me, reduced my costs to almost zero and now it's a profitable side business that brings in some passive income.
+I switched focus back to my consulting business, Array Software and worked on a variety of projects in late 2016 and early 2017.

 Writing and speaking